akbarsobirjonov/akbarsobirjonov/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Akbar Sobirjonov
 ========================================================================================================================================

-Mobile Developer
+Data Analyst
 ----------------

 * 🌍  I'm based in Tashkent, Uzbekistan
-* 🧠  I'm learning advanced concepts of mobile development
+* 🧠  I'm improving my knowledge in Data Sphere
-* 🤝  I'm open to collaborating on android based projects
+* 🤝  I'm open to collaborate with any Data projects
-* ⚡  I am also acquiring skills of web development🕸️
+* ⚡  I am also has acquiring skills in web development🕸️

 ### Skills